NamanKatewa/ExpenseThing/README.md

 ### Running the Application

-After installation, you can run PayPaladin using the `python cli.py` command followed by the desired command.
+After installation, you can run ExpenseThing using the `python cli.py` command followed by the desired command.

 ```bash
 python cli.py --help